-It was moved by Supervisor Grijalva and seconded by Supervisor Scott to direct staff to coordinate meetings with representatives of the Cities of Tucson and South Tucson and the Towns of Oro Valley, Sahuarita and Marana.
+It was moved by Supervisor Grijalva and seconded by Supervisor Scott to direct Administration to coordinate a joint meeting with the City of Tucson, Mayor and Council Office, and to coordinate joint meetings with the City of South Tucson and the Towns of Oro Valley, Sahuarita and Marana.
 No vote was taken at this time.